theoretick/limitlessc/_posts/2012-02-28-Sam-Harris-and-Violence.md

 The moment it is clear that an assailant wants more than your property (which must be assumed in any home invasion), you must escape.

 you do not need to learn hundreds of techniques to become proficient in the physical aspects of self-defense.
-Rather, you should train a small number of skills nearly to the point of reflex.
+Rather, you should train a small number of skills nearly to the point of reflex.[^foot]

 ###Recommended Reading###